Curio talinoides var. mandraliscae (Tineo) P. V. Heath

 Kleinia mandraliscae, Senecio mandraliscae, Senecio talinoides subsp. mandraliscae

-The origin of this succulent is a mystery and is probably a hybrid.
-It was first described in 1855 by Vincenzo Tineo based on specimens collected by Enrico Pirajno baron of Mandralisca on the Vulcano, a small island located at the southernmost end of the seven Aeolian Islands.
+The origin of this succulent is quite a mystery.
+It was first described in 1855 by Vincenzo Tineo based on specimens collected by his disciple Enrico Pirajno baron of Mandralisca on the Vulcano, a small island located at the southernmost end of the seven Aeolian Islands.
 Twenty-two years later, in 1877, Michele Lojacono Pojero (1853-1919) did not find any wild specimens on the island Volcano but observed some plants growing in pots on the close island Lipari and referred them to a plant of probably hybrid origin.

 Curio talinoides var. mandraliscae, formerly known as Senecio talinoides var. mandraliscae or Senecio mandraliscae, is a spreading succulent, up to 18 inches (45 cm) tall, with pencil-like, blue-gray leaves with a waxy white coating.
 Stems are erect at first, becoming procumbent, often rooting at the nodes and forming dense mats.
 They grow up to 0.4 inches (1 cm) in diameter and up to 5 feet (1.5 m) long.
 Leaves are fleshy, slightly curved, up to 0.5 inches (1.3 cm) in diameter and up to 6 inches (15 cm) long.
 Flowers are small, rayless, dull-white, held in corymbs, and appear in summer.

-The subspecific epithet "mandraliscae" honors Enrico Pirajno baron of Mandralisca (1809-1864).
+The subspecific epithet "mandraliscae" honors the baron Enrico Pirajno of Mandralisca (1809-1864).

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.